Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Just really, but then like,

-then every time you go to the bathroom,
+then every time you go to the.

-In America, not possible if the country I'm thinking of is correct.
+can do a pretty song piss in America not possible if the country I'm thinking of is

-I assume that's pretty easy to do.
+Which I assume that's pretty easy to do.

-Trump, I've got some ideas.
+Trubb, I've got some ideas.

 I feel like he'd go for it.